-- (2) Every Each domestic insurer shall must have and shall maintain its assets in this state, except as to for: - (a) real property and appurtenant personal property appurtenant thereto lawfully owned by the insurer and located outside this state; and - (b) such property of the insurer as may be that is customary, necessary, and convenient to enable and facilitate the operation of its branch offices and regional home offices located outside this state as referred to in subsection (4) below. - (3) Removal of all or a material part of the records or assets of a domestic insurer from this state except pursuant to a plan of merger or consolidation approved by the commissioner under this code or for such reasonable purposes and periods of time as may be approved by the commissioner in writing in advance of such removal or concealment of such records or assets or material part thereof from the commissioner is prohibited.
-Any person who removes or attempts to remove such all or a material part of records or assets or such material part thereof from the home office, or other place of business, or of safekeeping of the insurer in this state with the intent to remove the same records or assets from this state or who conceals or attempts to conceal the same records or assets from the commissioner, in violation of this subsection, shall upon conviction thereof be guilty of a felony punishable by a fine of not more than \$10,000 or by imprisonment in the penitentiary for not more than 5 years or by both such fine and imprisonment in the discretion of the court.
-Upon any removal or attempted removal of such records or assets or upon retention of such records or assets or a material part thereof of the records or assets outside this state beyond the period therefor specified in the commissioner's consent under which the records were so removed thereat or upon concealment of or attempt to conceal records or assets in violation of this section, the commissioner may institute delinquency proceedings against the insurer pursuant to the provisions of chapter 2, part 13.
+(2) Every Each domestic insurer shall must have and shall maintain its assets in this state, except as to for:

+(a) real property and appurtenant personal property appurtenant thereto lawfully owned by the insurer and located outside this state; and

+(b) such property of the insurer as may be that is customary, necessary, and convenient to enable and facilitate the operation of its branch offices and regional home offices located outside this state as referred to in subsection (4) below.

+(3) Removal of all or a material part of the records or assets of a domestic insurer from this state except pursuant to a plan of merger or consolidation approved by the commissioner under this code or for such reasonable purposes and periods of time as may be approved by the commissioner in writing in advance of such removal or concealment of such records or assets or material part thereof from the commissioner is prohibited.
+Any person who removes or attempts to remove such all or a material part of records or assets or such material part thereof from the home office, or other place of business, or of safekeeping of the insurer in this state with the intent to remove the same records or assets from this state or who conceals or attempts to conceal the same records or assets from the subscition, shall upon conviction thereof be guilty of a felony punishable by a fine of not more than \$10,000 or by imprisonment in the penitentiary for not more than 5 years or by both such a fine and imprisonment in the discretion of the court.
+Upon any removal or attempted removal of such records or assets or upon retention of such records or assets or a material part thereof of the records or assets or upon retention of such records or assets or a material part thereof of the records or assets or upon concealment of or attempt to conceal records or assets in violation of this section, the commissioner's consent under which the records were so removed thereat or upon concealment of or attempt to conceal records or assets in violation of this section, the commissioner may institute delinquency proceedings against the insurer pursuant to the provisions of chapter 2, part 13.

-- (4) This section shall does not be deemed to prohibit or prevent an insurer from: - (a) establishing and maintaining branch offices or regional home offices in other states where when necessary or convenient to the transaction of its business and keeping therein there the detailed records and assets customary and necessary for the servicing of its insurance in force and affairs in the territory served by such an the out-of-state office, as long as such the records and assets are made readily available at such that office for examination by the commissioner at his request when requested; - (b) having, depositing, or transmitting funds and assets of the insurer in or to jurisdictions outside of this state as reasonably and customarily required in the regular course of its business; - (c) making deposits under custodial arrangements as provided by 33-2-604(3). - (5) An insurer that fails to maintain records and make them available to the commissioner or the commissioner's staff is subject to the penalties and procedures in 33-1-317, 33-1-318, and 33-2-119 and may be subject to the delinquency proceedings described in Title 33, chapter 2, part 13."
+(4) This section shall does not be deemed to prohibit or prevent an insurer from:

+(a) establishing and maintaining branch offices or regional home offices in other states where when necessary or convenient to the transaction of its business and keeping therein there the detailed records and assets customary and necessary for the servicing of its insurance in force and affairs in the territory served by such an the out-of-state office, as long as such the records and assets are made readily available at such that office for examination by the commissioner at his request when requested;

+(b) having, depositing, or transmitting funds and assets of the insurer in or to jurisdictions outside of this state as reasonably and customarily required in the regular course of its business;

+(c) making deposits under custodial arrangements as provided by 33-2-604(3).

+(5) An insurer that fails to maintain records and make them available to the commissioner's staff is subject to the penalties and procedures in 33-1-317, 33-1-318, and 33-2-119."